 Configure kube-proxy in Azure Kubernetes Service (AKS) (Preview)

 kube-proxy is a component of Kubernetes that handles routing traffic for services within the cluster.
-There are two backends available for Layer 3/4 load balancing in upstream kube-proxy: iptables and IPVS.
+There are three backends available for Layer 3/4 load balancing in upstream kube-proxy: iptables, IPVS, and nftables.

-• iptables is the default backend utilized in the majority of Kubernetes clusters.
+• iptables is the default backend used in many Kubernetes clusters.
 It's simple and well-supported, but not as efficient or intelligent as IPVS.

-• IPVS uses the Linux Virtual Server, a layer 3/4 load balancer built into the Linux kernel.
-IPVS provides a number of advantages over the default iptables configuration, including state awareness, connection tracking, and more intelligent load balancing.
+• IPVS uses the Linux Virtual Server, a Layer 3/4 load balancer built into the Linux kernel.
+IPVS provides many advantages over the default iptables configuration, including state awareness, connection tracking, and more intelligent load balancing.
 IPVS doesn't support Azure Network Policy.

 For more information, see the Kubernetes documentation on kube-proxy.